aristodev22/odin-recipes/README.md

 # odin-recipes
-This is a practice project submission from the TOP.
+This is a project submission from TOP.
+In this project, I practiced creating pages, linking them to each other, heading tags, lists, images and links.